vcmirko/ansible-lod/data/playbooks/README.md

         management_ip : 10.0.0.1
 ```

-**Example 2** : Logic is handled internal, naming conventions internal, resource selection is internal.
+**Example 2** : Logic is handled internally, naming conventions internal, resource selection is internal.
 The input in this case is somewhat customer specific.

 A good practice is to put it under something meaningfull, in this case `meta` (short for metadata).

 The logic can be applied with jinja2-filter, jinja2-templates, or, a personal favorite, a custom module, where we have the full python libraries at our disposal.
 This custom module will take the vars_external and manipulate it with resource selections, environment decisions and naming conventions.